quickwit-oss/quickwit/docs/reference/cli.md

 ### QW_POSTGRES_SKIP_MIGRATIONS

-Don't run database migrations (but verify migrations were run succesfully before, and no unknown migration was run).
+Don't run database migrations (but verify that migrations were run successfully before, and no that unknown migration was run).

 ### QW_POSTGRES_SKIP_MIGRATION_LOCKING

 Don't lock the database during migration.
-This may increase compatiblity with altenrative databases using the postgres wire protocol.
-It is dangerous to use this if you can't guarantee only one node will run the migrations.
+This may increase compatibility with alternative databases using the PostgreSQL wire protocol.
+However, it is dangerous to use this if you can't guarantee that only one node will run the migrations.

 ### RUST_LOG